Didier de Radiguès

-Didier de Radiguès (born on 27 March 1958) is a Belgian former professional motorcycle racer, auto racing driver and current artist.
+Didier Marie Jean François Colette Ghislain de Radiguès de Chennevière (born on 27 March 1958) is a Belgian former professional motorcycle racer, auto racing driver and current artist.
 He also serves as a television sports color commentator for Belgium television, a Moto GP riders manager and as the owner of a motorcycle riding school.
 He competed in the FIM motorcycle Grand Prix world championships from 1980 to 1991.

 Motorsport career

 Born in Leuven, de Radiguès, made his motorcycle Grand Prix debut in 1979, racing in the 500cc class.
 His best year was in 1982 when he won two races and finished second to Anton Mang in the 350cc world championship.
 He rode in 500cc for the Yamaha factory racing team in 1988 as a team-mate to Eddie Lawson and ended his career with the Suzuki team in 1991 as Kevin Schwantz' team-mate.
 He won four Grands Prix during his career, as well as the 1991 Macau Grand Prix, a non-championship event.

 De Radiguès is the Belgium's most successful motorcycle road racer with four Grand Prix victories.
 In 1992, at the request of the riders, de Radiguès organized the International Motorcycle Riders Association which was then managed by Franco Uncini at IRTA.

 After his motorcycle racing career, de Radiguès took up sports car endurance racing, winning the 1997 Belgian Procar Championship as well as the Spa 24 Hours race and the championship in the American Le Mans Series in 2001.
 In 1998, de Radiguès entered the 24 Hours of Le Mans with fellow ex-motorcycle rider Wayne Gardner.

 In 2003, de Radiguès began a motorcycle riding school in France.